Darlington Works: British Railways period

 After nationalisation, Darlington built both steam and diesel locomotives, including BR standard class 2.
 The equivalent of the NER Class E1 (LNER J72) 0-6-0 tank locomotive had been built, virtually unchanged since 1898.
 In 1954 during the modernisation of British Railways the works was enlarged and had grown to cover over 238,000 ft2, but in 1962 the BR Workshops Division was formed and, with rationalisation, the works was run down and closed in 1966.

 The land of the Stooperdale part of the works was sold to Whessoe in 1962.

 Current use of the site

-The site since about 1979/80, is occupied by the Morrisons supermarket, and the adjacent Bowls Hall, with the original clock which was restored, was re-erected by contractors Fairclough Building Ltd onto the east wall of the supermarket overhanging North Road.
+The site, since about 1979/80, has been occupied by a Morrisons supermarket.
+The adjacent Bowls Hall, with the original clock which was restored, was re-erected by contractors Fairclough Building Ltd onto the east wall of the supermarket overhanging North Road.

 The Stooperdale offices were grade II listed in 2001.